tucats/ego/LANGUAGE.md

 &nbsp;

-There is a reserved name that is just an underscore, "_".
-This name means _value we will ignore._ So anytime you need to reference a variable to conform to the syntax of the language, but you do not want or need the value for your particular program, you can specify "_" which is a short-hand value for "discard this value".
+There is a reserved name that is just an underscore, "&lowbar;".
+This name means _value we will ignore._ So anytime you need to reference a variable to conform to the syntax of the language, but you do not want or need the value for your particular program, you can specify "&lowbar;" which is a short-hand value for "discard this value".

 A symbol name that starts with an underscore character is a read-only